RhysyG/RhysyG.github.io/_posts/2018-03-10-dinner-table.md

 Dinner Table is a communication App that makes it easier to catch up with family or friends that are restricted by time zone and geographical boundaries.

-<small>Note: This is a unsolicited project demonstrating the UX Design Procress.
+<small>Note: This is a project for a startup idea.
 The App has not gone into development.</small>

 ## What are we trying to solve?